Varshithvhegde/car_rental_project/README.md

 - The search button will search for the car based on the search bar input.
 - The car shown only on the car listing page will be the car that is available.

+## User Story

+- As a user, I want to be able to search for a car.
+- As a user, I want to be able to see the car that is available.
+- As a user, I want to be able to reserve a car.
+- As a user, I want to be able to return a car.
+- As a user, I want to be able to see the car that I have reserved.
+- As a user, I want to provide feedback to the car rental website.
+- As a user, I should be able to make payment for the car rental.

 ## Admin Page

 - The admin page will have a car listing table.